florianamoser/splicer/documentation/splicer-animator.md

 **Splicer-Animator** is the splicer control script.
 Use it to control the precise movement of the sample.
-The script is running in Blender to convert a frame animation to machine readable gcode file on splicer.
+The script is running in Blender to convert a frame animation to machine readable GCODE file on splicer.

 [Click here for current release of the Splicer-Animator](https://github.com/florianamoser/splicer/tree/main/software/animator)